samirosman/squircleart.github.io/_posts/2017-03-10-the-essence-of-animation-nodes-transformation-matrix.md

 \end{bmatrix}
 $$

-And thats because of some mathematical concepts called **Homogeneous coordinates** and **Affine Transformations** which basically differentiate between coordinates matrices that define a point and ones that define vectors (directions).
+And that's because of some mathematical concepts called **Homogeneous coordinates** and **Affine Transformations** which basically differentiate between coordinates matrices that define a point and ones that define vectors (directions).
 But we won't be looking at any of that.

 Now, A **Transformation Matrix** is a matrix that when we multiply to a coordinates matrix (A matrix that include the coordinates of an object), it will transform that coordinates matrix in some way based on its contents.
 If we let $C$ be a coordinates matrix that define an object's location and $M$ be a transformation matrix, then their product is a coordinates matrix $C_n$ that represent the object's new position.